fraenzi/popmod_snowfinch/docs/predictive_model.md

 ## Starting population

-We start with a population of 7000 individuals just before the breeding season (pre-breeding census) consisting of 1000 adult females, 1000 adult males and each 2500 first year males and females.
-The age composition corresponds to a stable age structure of a population with a fecundity of 2.5, first year survival of 0.2 and adult survival of 0.5.
+We initiated the model with a population of 7000 individuals just before the breeding season (pre-breeding census), consisting of 1000 adult females, 1000 adult males and 2500 first year males and females each.
+This age composition corresponds to a stable age structure of a population with a fecundity of 2.5, first year survival of 0.2 and adult survival of 0.5.